Primal-Dual First-Order Methods for Affinely Constrained Multi-Block Saddle Point Problems: The extra-gradient method of multipliers (EGMM)

 As discussed in the last section, it is hard for the ADMM-type methods to handle the general problem \eqref{prob:main}.
-To resolve this difficulty, we introduce the \underline{E}xtra\underline{G}radient \underline{M}ethod of \underline{M}ultipliers ({EGMM}), which takes a strategy that is in nature different from the ADMM-type methods in section \ref{section:1side-2block}.
-Note that problem \eqref{prob:main} can be compactly written as \eqref{prob:main-simple}, which is rewritten below for the readers' convenience:
+To resolve this difficulty, we introduce the \underline{E}xtra-\underline{G}radient \underline{M}ethod of \underline{M}ultipliers (EGMM), which takes a strategy that represents a significant departure from the ADMM-type methods in section \ref{section:1side-2block}.
+Note that problem \eqref{prob:main} can be compactly written as \eqref{prob:main-simple}, which is rewritten below for readers' convenience:

-For this problem, we make the following assumptions. \begin{assumption} The functions $h_i(\cdot)$ and $g_j(\cdot)$ are convex and allow efficient evaluation of the proximal operators, for $i = 1,...,N$ and $j = 1,...,M$. \end{assumption}
+For this problem, we make the following assumptions. \begin{assumption} $h_i(\cdot)$ and $g_j(\cdot)$ are convex and lower semi-continuous functions, for $i = 1,...,N$ and $j = 1,...,M$. \end{assumption}